How Connected for Warmth works

 The Energy Company Obligation: funding that energy suppliers are required to spend on energy efficiency measures into fuel poor homes

-Private landlords: whilst homeowners and tenants will pay nothing towards the scheme, private landlords will need to make a small contribution to the scheme in order to have a system installed in their property, should their tenants be eligible.
+Private landlords: whilst homeowners and tenants will pay nothing towards the programme, private landlords will need to make a small contribution to the programme in order to have a system installed in their property, should their tenants be eligible.

-What happens after you apply to the scheme?
+What happens after you apply to the programme?

 The first step towards getting a new central heating system installed is for us to check your eligibility and the suitability of your property for a gas central heating system.
 This will include a home survey which will identify any technical challenges that might prevent the installation going ahead.